 Will my face shape change if I don't replace a missing tooth?

-Over time, the bone loss associated with missing teeth can indeed affect facial appearance.
-The jaw bone provides crucial support for facial muscles and skin.
-As bone volume decreases, this support diminishes, potentially creating a sunken appearance around the mouth and contributing to premature facial ageing.
-The extent of change depends on factors including the number and location of missing teeth and individual bone density.
+Over time, the bone loss associated with missing teeth may affect facial appearance.
+The jaw bone helps support facial muscles and skin.
+As bone volume decreases, this support can diminish, which may contribute to changes such as a sunken appearance around the mouth.
+The extent of any change depends on factors including the number and location of missing teeth and individual bone density.

 Is it too late to replace a tooth I lost several years ago?